Manage CloudStream data sources

 Turn on Enable Processing to begin importing data immediately after you save and publish your changes.
 Or, leave this setting off while you complete the configuration and turn it on later.

-In the Query Mode and Configuration screen, select the appropriate query mode and optionally include a SQL WHERE
+In the Query Mode and Configuration screen, select the appropriate query mode and optionally include a SQL WHERE clause to import only those records that match your custom condition.

 Select a query mode

-- If you select Timestamp + Incrementing (recommended) you must select two columns, a timestamp column and a strictly incrementing column.
+- If you select Timestamp + Incrementing (Recommended), you must select two columns, a timestamp column and a strictly incrementing column.

 - If you select Timestamp or Incrementing, you must select a column to use to detect either new and modified rows or new rows only.